joelsita/project-one/README.md

 ## Welcone message
-This section is to welcome and to thank users from visting our page.
+This section is to welcome new & old user and thanks who visit our website.

 ## About us Section
 This section provide about information about mags foundation.
-It provide the type of service we do and where the activies takes places.
+This outline your principle and goals. it provides great deatils of the services we operate.
 ![video](assets/Doc/about.png)

 ### Reference